turingschool/launch-curriculum/module4/labs/Week4/SecurityConcerns.md

 Using either secrets management or environment variables, remove the database connection string from your application.

+_Make sure that you run your application to make sure that it still works!!_

 ✅Write up an explanation of the steps you took to achieve this, and send it to your instructors!

 ### Hashing Data